 - Heal Pelvic Pain Naturally by Amy Stein (2008)

 - Ending Female Pain by Isa Herrera (2009)

 - Ending Male Pelvic pain by Isa Herrera (2016)

 - Relieving Pelvic Pain During and after Pregnancy by Cecile Rost (2007)

-- A Headache in the Pelvis by David Wise and David Anderson (6th edition); this book is directed at men and women, but with a heavier emphasis towards men
+- A Headache in the Pelvis by David Wise and David Anderson (6th edition).
+This book is directed at men and women, but with a heavier emphasis on male pelvic pain

-- Save Yourself.ca for an excellent trigger point tutorial
+- Save Yourself.ca is an excellent tender point tutorial